CyberFlameGO/svnpython/Doc/library/os.path.rst

 .. function:: splitdrive(path)

-   Split the pathname *path* into a pair ``(drive, tail)`` where *drive* is either a drive specification or the empty string.
+   Split the pathname *path* into a pair ``(drive, tail)`` where *drive* is either a mount point or the empty string.
 On systems which do not use drive specifications, *drive* will always be the empty string.
 In all cases, ``drive
    + tail`` will be the same as *path*.

-   .. versionadded:: 1.3
+   On Windows, splits a pathname into drive/UNC sharepoint and relative path.

+   If the path contains a drive letter, drive will contain everything up to and including the colon. e.g. ``splitdrive("c:/dir")`` returns ``("c:", "/dir")``

+   If the path contains a UNC path, drive will contain the host name and share, up to but not including the fourth separator. e.g. ``splitdrive("//host/computer/dir")`` returns ``("//host/computer", "/dir")``

 .. function:: splitext(path)